-Another mass shooting that -- this time, at a high school in Parkland, Florida -- has changed the infamous rankings of the deadliest mass shootings in the nation's modern history.
+Another mass shooting took place in America -- this time, at a Walmart in Texas -- that changed the infamous rankings of the deadliest mass shootings in the nation's modern history.

-Four of the five worst gun massacres on the list -- including the deadliest, at a concert in Las Vegas -— occurred in just the past year and a half.
+Four of the five worst gun massacres on the list -- including the deadliest, at a concert in Las Vegas -- occurred in the past two years.

 The country "has experienced an increase in mass casualty attacks" wrought by mentally troubled individuals "who commit mass murder in furtherance of some perceived grievance or ideological cause," John Cohen, a former counterterrorism coordinator for the Department of Homeland Security and a consultant for ABC News, said after the massacre in Las Vegas, in which 58 people were killed.

-ABC News has compiled a list of the 11 deadliest mass shootings, which includes some incidents that had the same death tolls.
+ABC News has compiled a list of the 12 deadliest mass shootings, which includes some incidents that had the same death tolls.
+Any suspects who were killed in the incidents are not included in the death tolls.

 1. Route 91 Harvest Festival, Las Vegas – 58 deaths – Oct.
 1, 2017